jchrom/trelloR/README.md

 1. `httr::GET` fetches results for exactly one request; it needs a complete URL, query parameters and a token.
 It does the heavy lifting but leaves error handling, response formatting and paging to you.

-2. `trello_get` makes the process a bit cosier: it handles error messages, formats the response and takes care of paging; but you still have to build a complete URL and query parameters.
+2. `trello_get` makes the process a bit cosier: it handles error messages, formats the response and takes care of paging; but you still have to build a complete URL for the GET request.

-3. Finally the `get_` functions contain prepackaged URLs and query parameters, eliminating almost all the effort.
+3. Finally the `get_` functions contain prepackaged URLs, incl. query parameters, eliminating almost all the effort.
 If you want to use your own URLs and queries, you can fall back to `trello_get`.

 You can find out more about endpoints and query options on [Trello API reference page](https://developers.trello.com/advanced-reference).